 Note: If you want to know about the weather you can always visit a weather website.
 But one of the most frequent texts I get from friends about to visit Portland is about the weather.
 So that’s why I include this weather section.
 It’s how to interpret Portland weather forecasts by a local. :)

 The weather in Portland [Oregon] in September is usually still nice and warm.
 While August can be too hot some years, September is usually more comfortable temperatures.
 But the air quality is the most unpredictable part of late August and early to mid September.
 Wildfires all along the west coast impact Portland’s air quality.
+Usually there’s like one weekend near the beginning of September where a rainstorm and wind rolls in and it’s kind of a fakeout before the heat comes back for a few more weeks.

 As for daylight hours, September still averages 12.5 hours of total daylight, starting the month with a 7:45pm sunset and ending the month with a 6:50pm sunset.
 Sunrise moves from 6:30am to 7am.
 This means you have a bit less daylight hours for outdoor adventures, but still enough to get some end of season exploring and camping in.